Gaslight (1940 film): Plot

-In Pimlico, London, Alice Barlow (Marie Wright) is murdered by an unknown man, who then ransacks her house, ripping her furniture apart as if desperately searching for something.
+In Pimlico, London, Alice Barlow is murdered by an unknown man, who then ransacks her house, ripping her furniture apart as if desperately searching for something.
 The house remains empty for many years, until newlyweds Paul and Bella Mallen move in.
-Bella (Diana Wynyard) soon finds herself misplacing small objects; and, before long, Paul (Anton Walbrook) has her believing she is losing her sanity.
-B. G. Rough (Frank Pettingell), a former detective involved in the original murder investigation, begins to suspect him of Alice Barlow's murder.
+Bella soon finds herself misplacing small objects; and, before long, Paul has her believing she is losing her sanity.
+B. G. Rough, a former detective involved in the original murder investigation, begins to suspect Paul of Alice Barlow's murder.